jdunkerley/jdunkerley/order-of-evaluation.md

 ![Simple Logic 2](assets/order/logic.case.1.jpg)

+*Alteryx represents TRUE as -1 if shown as a number*

 Lets look at a bit of a more weird and wonderful example.
 Let's try `3 < 2 != 3 < 5`.
 This evaluates to `(3 < 2) != (3 < 5)` which evaluates to `TRUE`:

 ![Simple Logic 2](assets/order/logic.case.2.jpg)